jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

 - Operators: Command call
 - Literals: The state of an object

-Symbol text code is established by a set of standard translations for the elements above, and a few special translations for for instance execution control commands.
+Symbol text code is established by a set of standard translations for the elements above, and a few special translations for for instance execution flow commands.

 ##### Brainstorm

 - Normal Command Call Notation = Standard Operator Notation:
     - There are two ways to express parameters in text code: in a definition or in a command call.
 The declaration of a command can be expressed as freely as an operator or literal notation.
 The general form of a textual command call notation is nothing more than a standard operator notation for a command.
 - Mention that access operators are operator notations of the system commands.
-- Explain what execution control text notation is (is it an operator notation?)
+- Explain what execution flow text notation is (is it an operator notation?)

 ##### Operators